make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### binary_sensor
 - **sensor** (required, boolean) the dp to attach to the sensor.

+### button
+- **button** (required, boolean) the dp to attach to the button.
+Any read value will be ignored, but the dp is expected to be present for device detection unless set to optional.
+A value of true will be sent for a button press, map this to the desired dps_val if a different value is required.

 ### climate
 - **aux_heat** (optional, boolean) a dp to control the aux heat switch if the device has one.
 - **current_temperature** (optional, number) a dp that reports the current temperature.